-- 1) The Committee must ensure that minutes are taken and kept of each committee meeting.
-They are to be placed into the Dropbox (or relevant storage spot) and all Committee members are to have access.
-A copy is also to be printed and displayed in the foyer of the Preschool. - 2) The minutes must record the following - (a) the names of the members in attendance at the meeting; and - (b) the business considered at the meeting; and - (c) any resolution on which a vote is taken and the result of the vote; and - (d) any material personal interest disclosed under Rule 61.
+- 1) The Committee must ensure that minutes are taken and kept of each committee meeting. - 2) The minutes must record the following - (a) the names of the members in attendance at the meeting; and - (b) the business considered at the meeting; and - (c) any resolution on which a vote is taken and the result of the vote; and

+(d) any material personal interest disclosed under Rule 61.